My Foundational Five are the best supplements to help form a foundation of good nutrition, no matter what your goals may be.

 - Controls synaptic plasticity, which affects learning and memory*

 - Calms the mind and helps support restful sleep*

 Once you’ve met your magnesium requirements, there isn’t a benefit in taking extra.
 However, with the numerous effects magnesium has on your health, you can see why being deficient can be disastrous.

 With numerous forms of magnesium available, it can be a little confusing to understand which form of magnesium to use.
-That’s why I wrote the article Magnesium: Health Benefits and Best Ways To Supplement.
+That’s why I wrote the article Magnesium: Deficiencies, Health Benefits, and Supplements.

 The gist is, magnesium glycinate (or bisglycinate) is the most bioavailable, meaning that it’s the best absorbed.
 In terms of supplement ingredients, it’s also pretty large, which is why you won’t get enough in a high-quality multivitamin.
 You’ll need to supplement with it separately.

 4. Vitamin D (Cholecalciferol)

 Unless you’ve been living under a rock, you’ve heard about the health benefits of vitamin D, and how many people are deficient in this micronutrient.